The story

 promote Z = SomeNat SZ

-and the evidence for the heap property.
-See the source code for the answer.
+promote and the evidence for the heap property.
+See the source code

 The merge operation is, once again, all we care about.
 The overall structure is going to be the same, but we’ll need more lemmas and plumbing.